-This final project report focuses on the Phase 2B activity.
-It deals with the three different work strands separately: data development (section 2); accessibility and open data: technical developments (section 3); and stakeholder and communications (section 4).
-A summary and recommendations can be found in section 5, identifying the next steps necessary to secure LMI for All going forward.
-Its specific purpose is to document progress of LMI for All during Phase 2, detailing the data processing required to populate LMI for All, technical development supporting the LMI for All, current data available and the stakeholder engagement process to raise the profile of the offer.
+This final project report focuses on the Phase 3 activity.
+As with previous progress reports for LMI for All, it deals with the three different work strands separately: technical services (section 2); stakeholder engagement services (section 3): and data development services (section 4).
+Future issues and potential resolutions are presented in section 5, to secure LMI for All going forward.
+Its overall purpose is to document progress of LMI for All during phase 4, detailing the data processing required to populate LMI for All, technical development supporting the LMI for All, current data available and the stakeholder engagement process to raise the profile of the offer.